Why Are People Ditching Hostinger? (And What to Use Instead)

 - Serverless functions included on all plans

-- Preview deployments for every single pull request — this feature alone makes it worth it
+- Preview deployments for every single pull request — this feature alone is worth it

 Pricing